 The implication is that this is why all the other officials were afraid of Mordecai.
 If your readers would misunderstand this, you can say this explicitly.
-Alternate translation, add: "They were afraid of him because" (See: Assumed Knowledge and Implicit
+Alternate translation, add: "They were afraid of him because explicitly.
+Alternate translation, add: "They were afraid of him because" (See: Assumed Knowledge and Implicit Information)

-For Mordecai was great in the palace of the king, and the report of him was going out into all the provinces, for the man Mordecai was progressing and becoming great.
+4 For Mordecai was great in the palace of the king, and the report of him was going out into all the provinces, for the man Mordecai was progressing and becoming great.

-They were afraid of Mordecai because he was a very important royal official.
+4 They were afraid of Mordecai because he was a very important royal official.
 Throughout the empire, everyone was hearing about how great he was because Mordecai kept becoming more and more powerful.